yavuzdeg/yavuzdeg/README.md

 - Postman and Rest Assured library for API testing and JDBC for database testing.
 - SQL, Jira, Maven.
 - HTML, CSS and Javascript (for software testing).
-- I have the ISTQB-CTFL (foundation level) certificate.
+- ISTQB-CTFL (foundation level) certificate.
 - 💞️ I can collaborate on testing tools and Java.
 - 📫 You can contact me via my e-mail: yavuzdeg@hotmail.com